What are the uranium stocks to watch in 2019? Analysts at Raymond James recently listed three they have on their radar right now.

-Unlike traditional miners that explore and develop mining projects, Uranium Participation is a fund that invests 85 percent of its proceeds in uranium equities; the company also lends uranium to third parties.
+Uranium Participation is a fund that invests 85 percent of its proceeds in uranium equities.
+Instead of selling uranium, like Cameco and NexGen, the company lends uranium to third parties from its reserves.

-The analysts at Raymond James note that Uranium Participation is a low-risk investment because it doesn’t actually mine for uranium, but has high exposure to the space.
-They state, “Given over 90 percent of UPC’s assets are invested into uranium, changes in the price of U3O8 and UF6 could have a material impact on the shares.”
+The firm states, “Given over 90 percent of UPC’s assets are invested into uranium, changes in the price of U3O8 and UF6 could have a material impact on the shares.”

 Don’t forget to follow us @INN_Resource for real-time updates!